 Requirements for getting a Credit Loan in Germany

-Germany is a credit conservative country and does not offer credit loan easily if you do not meet some basic requirements.
+Germany is a credit conservative country and does not offer credit loan easily unless you meet some basic requirements.
 Therefore in order to obtain a credit loan in Germany from a bank, you will have to meet at least the following requirements:

-- A good SCHUFA score., i.e good credit rating
+- A good SCHUFA score., i.e good credit rating.
+Learn more about how to keep a good Schufa credit rating here.

-- A permanent resident permit in Germany, or at least a resident permit or Visa that covers the entire period of loan
+- A residence permit (preferably permanant), or at least a resident permit or Visa that covers the entire period of the loan

 If you have the above conditions, you can try for a loan in Germany from a bank, which usually has a lower interest rate.
 However, do not be disappointed since you can also get credit loans from other institutions if you do not have the above requirement, but with a little bit higher interest rate.